Home

 The arrival of the Vikings in Scotland (the first raid of Scotlands' northern isles is believed to have taken place towards the end of the 8th century), added new dimensions to the way Scottish food was preserved and cooked.

-The Vikings brought the Scandinavian methods of 'Salting' and 'smoking' to Scotland, and they soon became popular.
+The Vikings brought the Scandinavian methods of 'salting' and 'smoking' to Scotland, and they soon became popular.
 It's also believed that the famous 'Aberdeen Angus' cattle originated from Viking stock brought with the raiders.

 Here's a look at the main 'ingredients' of traditional Scottish meals....